Characterizations of freeness for equidimensional subspaces: Computation of logarithmic modules for some families of free singularities

-\begin{remar} It is then natural to look for analogous results for quasi-homogeneous complete intersections of higher dimension.
-However, the situation seems to be more complicated than in the curve case.
-In particular, we compute with \textsc{Singular} examples of homogeneous complete intersection surfaces in $\C^4$ for which the Betti numbers are different (see \cite[\S A.2.2]{polthese}). \end{remar}
+\begin{example} It is then natural to look for analogous results for quasi-homogeneous complete intersections of higher dimension.
+However, the situation seems to be more complicated than in the curve case, as it is shown with the following examples coming from subspace arrangements.